-Let $\sS\to B$ be a family of surface DM stacks $\sS$, i.e., a smooth projective morphism with the fibre surface DM stack, and let $\sX\to B$ be the total space of the a line bundle $\sL=K_{\sS/B}$.
+Let $\sS\to B$ be a family of surface DM stacks $\sS$, i.e., a smooth projective morphism with the fiber a surface DM stack, and let $\sX\to B$ be the total space of the a line bundle $\sL=K_{\sS/B}$.

-Let $\N^{H}$ denote the moduli space of Gieseker stable Higgs pairs on the fibre of $\sS\to B$ with fixed rank $r> 0$ and Hilbert polynomial $H$ (a fixed generating sheaf $\sG$).
+Let $\N^{H}$ denote the moduli space of Gieseker stable Higgs pairs on the fibre of $\sS\to B$ with fixed rank $r> 0$ and Hilbert polynomial $H$ (a fixed generating sheaf $\Xi$).

 We pick a (twisted by the $\cc^*$-action) universal sheaf $\rE$ over $\N\times_{B}\sX$.
-We use the same $\pi$ to represent the projection
+We use the same $\pi$ to represent the projections